MIE Virtual Brown Bag #9: A Good Jobs Strategy Can Build a Rural Economy That Works for All

 In this 45-minute virtual webinar, CEI will share two applications of the Good Jobs Framework, at apparel manufacturer, American Roots, and the food-waste-to-energy company, Agricycle.

-Members, log in to view the Virtual Brown Bag registration link.
+Members, log in to view the Virtual Brown Bag recording.
 If you have any questions, or challenges logging in, please contact [email protected].